ga-wdi-boston/wdi_7_js_hw_bank/README.md

 There is no need to write a user interface.
 Make sure functions return values instead of print them.
 However, you should write a basic story through a series of JavaScript commands that shows that the methods do indeed work as expected.

+### Tips

+Don't overthink this.
+Shorter code is probably the answer.

 ## Bonus